Mariamhossam77/SQL-Covid-19-Project/README.md

 ```

---Alter new_vaccinations column into int instead of nvarchar to do aggregation functions easier
+**Alter new_vaccinations column into int instead of nvarchar to do aggregation functions easier.**

 ```sql
 ALTER TABLE Covid_Vaccinations ALTER COLUMN new_vaccinations INT;